ISARICResearch/CCP/README.md

 Code and documents of those webpages are saved in this repository containing disease-agnostic and disease-specific versions study documents:
 - Core folder contains generic template and guidance documents
-- Disease Specific folder contains disesase specific template documents and documents from implemented studies ( including SAP of Partners Analyis)
+- Disease Specific folder contains disease specific template documents and documents from implemented studies ( including SAP of Partners Analysis)
 - Docs contains the code of the CCP operationalisaiton toolkit webpages